Perturbation expansions and error bounds for the truncated singular value decomposition: Abstract

 \section{Abstract}

 Truncated singular value decomposition is a reduced version of the singular value decomposition in which only a few largest singular values are retained.
-This paper presents a perturbation analysis for the truncated singular value decomposition for real matrices.
-In the first part, we provide perturbation expansions for the singular value truncation of order $r$.
-We extend perturbation results for the singular subspace decomposition to derive the first-order perturbation expansion of the truncated operator about a matrix with rank no less than $r$.
+This paper presents a novel perturbation analysis for the truncated singular value decomposition for real matrices.
+First, we describe perturbation expansions for the singular value truncation of order $r$.
+We extend perturbation results for the singular subspace decomposition to derive the first-order perturbation expansion of the truncated operator about a matrix with rank greater than or equal to $r$.
 Observing that the first-order expansion can be greatly simplified when the matrix has exact rank $r$, we further show that the singular value truncation admits a simple second-order perturbation expansion about a rank-$r$ matrix.
-In the second part of the paper, we introduce the first-known error bound on the linear approximation of the truncated singular value decomposition of a perturbed rank-$r$ matrix.
+Second, we introduce the first-known error bound on the linear approximation of the truncated singular value decomposition of a perturbed rank-$r$ matrix.
 Our bound only depends on the least singular value of the unperturbed matrix and the norm of the perturbation matrix.
-Intriguingly, while the singular subspaces are known to be extremely sensitive to additive noises, the proposed error bound holds universally for perturbations with arbitrary magnitude.
+Intriguingly, while the singular subspaces are known to be extremely sensitive to additive noises, the newly established error bound holds universally for perturbations with arbitrary magnitude.
+Finally, we demonstrate an application of our results to the analysis of the mean squared error associated with the TSVD-based matrix denoising solution.